ItsAlphaNeon/AutoPilot-for-BetterDiscord/README.md

 - Ticking off `Random Delay` in settings doesn't work properly.
 - AI can hallucinate answers occasionally, this may account for delayed response time until it gives a JSON reply properly
-- This plugin is new, and has lots of undiscovered issues.
+- Channels with less than ~15 messages won't generate properly. this is being looked into This plugin is new, and has lots of undiscovered issues.
 Report any in the issues tab please.

 ## Planned Features
 - Custom prompts